BGM-109 Tomahawk - Operational Use

-Since the 1991 Persian Gulf War has fired about 1,100 Tomahawks, including up to 70 against Taliban and al-Qaeda targets in Afghanistan in late 2001.
+From the 1991 Persian Gulf War to late 2001, the US fired about 1,100 Tomahawks, including up to 70 against Taliban and al-Qaeda targets in Afghanistan.

 Tomahawk was used extensively during Desert Storm in 1991, in Iraq in January and June 1993, in Bosnia (Deliberate Force) in 1995 and in Iraq (Desert Strike) in 1996.
 Four hundred Block II and Block III missiles were fired on five separate occasions.

 Two submarines and a number of surface ships fired Tomahawk cruise missiles during the Gulf War.
 According to initial US Navy reports, of 297 attempted cruise missile launches, 290 missiles fired and 242 Tomahawks hit their targets.
 The speed, stealth, endurance and firepower of today's nuclear submarines were demonstrated in 1991 during America's participation in Operation Desert Shield and Operation Desert Storm.
 Used primarily as surveillance platforms, USS Chicago and USS Louisville operated in conjunction with Allied Naval Forces in the Red Sea.
 On January 19, 1991, USS Louisville made the transition from passive surveillance to active combatant, becoming the first submarine in history to launch a Tomahawk cruise missile against an enemy target.